AdaCore/training_material/courses/spark_for_ada_programmers/labs/5_flow_analysis.lab.rst

   + Discuss these with the course instructor.

-- Either change the code or justify the message with pragma :code:`Annotate`.
+- Either change the code or justify the message with pragma :ada:`Annotate`.

   + The objective is to get no messages when running :toolname:`GNATprove`.